 Do you have a link on a website that nobody reads, that never sends you traffic, with cherry picked anchor text?
 And did you only cultivate that link in an attempt to rise higher in Google’s search results?
 Then Google considers that an unnatural link.

-When we talk about building links, we often refer to a “natural backlink profile”.
-Websites that do “true” marketing have links in a variety of forms, from a variety of sources and are linked to using a variety of anchors.
+When we talk about building links, we often refer to a “natural backlink profile.”
+Websites that do “true” marketing have links in a variety of forms, from a variety of sources and get linked to using a variety of anchors.

 If your backlinks consist of 90% guest posts and 10% directories, you have an unnatural link profile.
 It’s not about the hard numbers.
 It’s about what percentage of your overall backlink profile those links account for.

 Yes.
-There are two types of unnatural link penalties in the post Penguin era.
-Those that receive emails via Google Webmaster Tools (usually those who have done some seriously aggressive link building and have received manual spam actions from Google) and those who don’t and are merely caught up in the Penguin filter – which is a completely automated part of the algorithm.
+There are two types of unnatural link penalties in the post-Penguin era.
+Those that receive manual action notifications via Google Search Console (usually those who have done some seriously aggressive link building and have received manual spam actions from Google).
+And those who don’t and are merely caught up in the Penguin filter – which is a completely automated part of the algorithm.

-Getting the email makes recovery from the link related penalty extremely difficult as it’s not the same as being hit by the Penguin filter.
-If you’re merely caught up in the algorithmic filter, the penalty is a bit less difficult to address in our experience (though not simple by any means).
+While getting the manual action lifted typically takes less time than recovering from Penguin, getting a manual action makes recovering your original rankings from the link related penalty extremely difficult after the penalty has been lifted.
+If you’re merely caught up in the algorithmic filter, the road to recovery is a little less scrutinized (though not simple by any means).

-Yes and no. When you’re hit by Penguin, you’ll have to remove and disavow links – including some that were helping you rank in your pre-Penguin positions.
+Yes and no. When Penguin hits your site, you’ll have to remove and disavow links – including some that were helping you rank in your pre-Penguin positions.

 Let’s say you used to rank #2 on your primary keyword.
-When you escape Penguin, you’ll likely go from no where to page 2 or 3 of the search results and have to begin to work your way back up from there.
-In some cases, we’ve seen clients restored to the first page, but never to the exact ranks they had prior to being hit.
+When you escape Penguin, you’ll likely go from nowhere to page 2 or 3 of the search results and have to begin to work your way back up from there.
+In some cases, we’ve seen clients restored to the first page, but never to the exact ranks they had before taking the hit.

-If you received the “link warning” email (which is different than being caught up in the Penguin filter) then you will need to do a reconsideration request.
-And because those are overlooked by humans and not an algorithm, in most cases you’ll need to get rid of more links then you want to (ones that are actually helpful to your rankings and not ones that would be seen as unnatural by the algorithm – but would be seen that way by a human) to attain Google’s forgiveness.
+If you received the manual action notification (which is different than being caught up in the Penguin filter), then you will need to do a reconsideration request.
+And because those are reviewed by humans and not an algorithm, in most cases you’ll need to get rid of more links than you want to.
+Links that are helpful to your rankings and not ones the algorithm would identify as unnatural.
+But since a human would view those links as unnatural they’ll need to be removed to attain Google’s forgiveness.

-Identifying which backlinks could be causing issues, which depends on which of the above scenarios applies to you, is the most critical factor in recovering from Penguin.
+Whether the hit is algorithmic or manual, identifying which backlinks could be causing issues and removing them (or disavowing them) is the most critical factor in recovering from Penguin.

 We do backlink audits to research your overall backlink profile, pinpoint areas of concern and help identify links that may be causing you to get caught up in Google’s Penguin filter.
-Additionally, we make recommendations for moving forward with a more clean approach (link earning vs. link building).
+In cases of Penguin penalties, we will advise you on how to attempt to get any harmful links removed.
+We’ll also help you create a disavow file to disavow any links you don’t want and were unable to have removed.
 Contact us to get a quote.